Union Pacific GP7s

 Cab Heating

-As built, GP7s and early GP9s had a crappy cab heat system that routed "heat" into the cab.
-The #1 fan had a switch on the electrical cabinet panel in the cab that turned it ON or OFF.
-The shutters below the #1 fan were manually operated from the cab.
+As built, GP7s and early GP9s had an inadequate cab heating system that routed "heat" into the cab from the adjacent radiator area.
+There was a switch on the cab electrical panel that turned the No. 1 radiator ON or OFF.
+The radiator shutters below the No. 1 fan were manually operated from the cab.

-In theory, to obtain cab heat, one would turn the "#1 Cooling Fan" switch OFF and CLOSE the shutters.
+In theory, to obtain cab heat, a crew member would turn the "#1 Cooling Fan" switch OFF and CLOSE the shutters.
 In theory, heat would then enter the cab through a duct system in the ceiling.
 There were a couple of blowers mounted on the electrical cabinet that would, in theory, blow the heat into the cab.
+But the system did not work very well, with outside cold air leaking through the closed radiator shutters and into the heated air entering the cab.

-During warm weather when more engine cooling was needed, one could turn ON the "#1 Cooling Fan" switch and OPEN the shutters.
+During warm weather when more engine cooling was needed, the shutters were opened, and the electrical "#1 Cooling Fan" switch was changed to ON.

 Carbody Doors